 Vision Zero Continues Speed Reductions

-Beginning Monday, October 11, the City of Madison will move to the next location of speed changes supporting the Vision Zero initiative.
-The posted speed limit on the .7 mile stretch of North Thompson Drive, from Sycamore to Hwy 30, will change from 30 mph to 25 mph.
-Temporary digital signboards are present in the areas to remind drivers of the speed limit changes.
+Beginning Monday, October 4, the City of Madison will move to the next stage of speed changes in this city-wide effort for the Vision Zero initiative.
+The posted speed limit on Whitney Way, from Sheboygan Ave to Tokay Blvd, will change from 30 mph to 25 mph.
+Mineral Point Rd, from Whitney Way to Science Dr, will also see a reduction of the posted speed limit from 40 mph to 35 mph.
+Similar to the recent Whitney Way changes, temporary digital signboards are present in the area to remind drivers of the speed limit changes.

 - Cottage Grove Rd

 - Drexel to State Highway 51 (reduced to 25 mph from 30 mph)

 - State Highway 51 to Flora (reduced to 30 mph from 35 mph)